mendersoftware/mender-docs/03.Client-installation/08.Integration-checklist/docs.md

 Setting `upgrade_available` to `1` has multiple side effects:

-* the bootloader will start incrementing `bootcount` for every new boot attempt
+* The bootloader will increase the `bootcount` by 1 for every new boot attempt
-* the Mender Client and the bootloader know there is a partitioning switch taking place
+* The Mender Client and the bootloader know there is a partitioning switch taking place
-    * they can make decisions on when to rollback or commit
+    * They can make decisions on when to rollback or commit
-* returning the `upgrade_available` to `0` represents the conclusion of the transition state
+* Returning the `upgrade_available` to `0` marks the end of transition state

 ### Confirm behavior for the successful update case